TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 ![Solenoid Test](https://github.com/TerranEncounter-cq/ECE445_ChipDispenser/blob/main/notebooks/Qi/Solenoid%20test%20(360%20chips).png)
 #### Single Chip Test
-- For the 20-chip test, the average accuracy was 97.2%.
+- For single chip dispension, the average accuracy was 97.2%.
-- For the 30-chip test, the average accuracy was 96.1%.
+- For double chip dispension, the average accuracy was 96.1%.
-- For the 40-chip test, the average accuracy was 88.1%.
+- For triple chip dispension, the average accuracy was 88.1%.

 #### Double Chip Test
-- For the 20-chip test, the average accuracy was 94.4%.
+- For single chip dispension, the average accuracy was 94.4%.
-- For the 30-chip test, the average accuracy was 92.7%.
+- For double chip dispension, the average accuracy was 92.7%.
-- For the 40-chip test, the average accuracy was 87.8%.
+- For triple chip dispension, the average accuracy was 87.8%.

 ### Laser Test
 The laser test was conducted with varying test sizes.
 The accuracy percentage indicates the success rate in identifying the correct number of chips.

 ![Laser Test](https://github.com/TerranEncounter-cq/ECE445_ChipDispenser/blob/main/notebooks/Qi/Laser%20test%20(360%20chips).png)
-- For the 20-chip test, the average accuracy was 72.5%.
+- For test size 20, the average accuracy was 72.5%.
-- For the 30-chip test, the average accuracy was 72.5%.
+- For test size 30, the average accuracy was 72.5%.
-- For the 40-chip test, the average accuracy was 71.4%.
+- For test size 40, the average accuracy was 71.4%.

-#### The results of these tests provide valuable data for our ongoing efforts to improve the accuracy and reliability of the "Chip Dispenser" system.
-It's clear that we still have some work to do, particularly in improving the accuracy of the laser test and the double chip test for larger quantities of chips.
-However, these results are promising, and we are confident in our ability to meet these challenges and refine our system.
 ---

 ## Group meeting - 04/17 - 04/21